Specification

 Fact: types outline the “shape” of the code you need to write and serve as a “structural” spec.

-• You have been doing type-directed programming, perhaps getting very annoyed whilst
+• You have been doing type-directed programming all along

 • Principle is: writing code that matches declared type will get you well on the way to an implementation